tdiego95/strings-translator/README.md

 # strings-translator
-Python script which generates localizated strings for Android and iOS using google translate API.
+Python script which generates localizated strings for Android, iOS or just plain text using google translate API.

 # Usage